Code-Institute-Submissions/cumbrian-kayaking/README3.md

 c)  **Footer CTA button ** a second opportunity to get  the brochure is located  in the footer

-c) **Phone number and email address** is clearly shown giving the site visitor other contact options.
+c) ** Company phone number & email address**  are in the navbar and in the footer giving  other contact options.

  Booking a holiday usually requires several  communications with potential clients.